SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/faq.md

 <hr>

-> That's all for now.
-We hope this has been helpful, and please -- feel free to [share any questions](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions/new) you'd like us to add to the FAQ.
+> **That's All For Now**<br>We hope this has been helpful, and please -- feel free to [share any questions](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions/new) you'd like us to add to the FAQ.
 Thank you for your time and support -- we look forward to hearing from you!